 As our hair naturally lightens, the shadows cast on our face lighten and we can tend towards looking colorless.
 So it's important to always make up your eyes with soft charcoal or navy eyeliner (or other complementary shades) and dark mascara.
 Blush and lip colors should be clear and slightly bright like the warm and cool coral lip colors shown in the picture.
 You never want to do bronzer or clay colors anymore.
 It's all about berries, corals and pinks.
 Regardless, if you have warm skin, blue-pinks will never look good on you; stick with the warm corals and pinks.

 Hopefully this has been somewhat helpful!
-Again, nothing beats working with a personal stylist in getting a professional color analysis to determine the right colors, saturations and contrasts for you.
-And if you do, I would highly recommend you stay away from the seasonal color approach as it doesn't look at your coloring utilizing color theory principles – it simply puts you in a box of pre-made colors, some which can be quite bad for you.
+Again, nothing beats getting a professional color analysis to determine the right colors, saturations and contrasts for you.
+And if you do, I would highly recommend you stay away from the seasonal color approach as it doesn't look at your coloring utilizing color theory principles – it simply puts you in a box of pre-made colors, some which can be quite limiting for you.